An ACT Government Website

-The Vaccination Standard also includes the requirements pharmacist must meet including training, premises and record keeping requirements.
+The Vaccination Standard also includes the requirements pharmacists must meet including training, premises and record keeping.
 These requirements are in place to ensure that effective safeguards are in place for the administration of vaccines to health consumers.
-Please see the Vaccines Standard for the full requirements.

 The Vaccination Standard aims to complement other immunisation services and improve public access to immunisation in the ACT.